Complete Lesson 09 on Jupyter Notebooks before beginning this exercise. Watch the video here and respond to the questions on Gradescope.

 """Time (ns) cost of subject with a produced collection of size n."""

-needle: float = random()
+float = random()

-haystack: T = _________ # TODO: Call the Producer Function with n
+needle: = _________ # TODO: Call the Producer Function with n

-start_time: int = perf_counter_ns()
+haystack: T int = perf_counter_ns()

-__________ # TODO: Call the Subject Function
+start_time: # TODO: Call the Subject Function

-end_time: int = perf_counter_ns()
+__________ int = perf_counter_ns()

-return end_time - start_time
+end_time: return end_time - start_time

 Notice the relationship between this function and the earlier, simpler microbenchmark functions that were less flexible.
-Here, we have a single microbenchmark function we can reuse with any other Subject[T] and Producer[T] functions we define without having to copy/reimplement this same functionality again.
+Here, we have a single microbenchmark

-8. Testing your microbenchmark function in the Jupyter Notebook
+function in the Jupyter Notebook

-Add the following Markdown cell to your notebook.ipynb file:
+Add the following Markdown cell to your notebook.ipynb

 ## Microbenchmarking with Higher-order Function

-Now that we have abstracted a single `microbenchmark` function, which can be reused with different subjects and producers, let's try the above examples again and make use of it.
+`microbenchmark` function, which can be reused with different subjects and producers, let's try the above examples again and make use of it.
+Now that we have abstracted a single

 from workbench import microbenchmark